Matthew Mead (minister): Early life

 The second son of Richard Mead of Mursley, Buckinghamshire, by his wife Joane, he was born about 1630 at Leighton Buzzard, Bedfordshire.
-In 1648 he was elected scholar, and on 6 August 1649 admitted a Fellow of King's College, Cambridge.
+In 1648, he was elected scholar, and on 6 August 1649 admitted a Fellow of King's College, Cambridge.
 He resigned on 6 June 1651, William Cole says to avoid expulsion, owing perhaps to refusal of the engagement; but he had gained ill-will by urging the expulsion of Richard Johnson and others.

 In search of a position

 Francis Charlett, rector of Great Brickhill, Buckinghamshire, died in 1653; Mead hoped to succeed him, but the patron, John Duncombe, presented Thomas Clutterbuck.
 Mead, on the ground that the patron's right had lapsed, obtained a presentation under the Great Seal.
 Duncombe appealed to the law, and a verdict for Clutterbuck was given at the Aylesbury assizes.
 Mead began another suit on the plea of Duncombe's malignancy.
-Clutterbuck resigned his title, and Duncombe, in July 1655, presented Robert Hocknell, whom the ‘commissioners for approbation’ (triers) rejected, putting in Mead by aid of a troop of horse.
+Clutterbuck resigned his title, and Duncombe, in July 1655, presented Robert Hocknell, whom the 'commissioners for approbation' (triers) rejected, putting in Mead by aid of a troop of horse.
 After some violent proceedings, the matter was compromised by Duncombe's agreeing to present William Peirce, a nephew of Hugh Peters.
 Mead now became morning lecturer at St. Dunstan's, Stepney, the afternoon lecturer being William Greenhill, who held the vicarage.
 He lived in Gracechurch Street, and was admitted a member, on 28 December 1656, of the congregational church formed at Stepney by Greenhill in 1644.
-On 22 January 1658 he was appointed by Oliver Cromwell to the ‘new chapel’ of St Paul's Church, Shadwell.
+On 22 January 1658, he was appointed by Oliver Cromwell to the 'new chapel' of St Paul's Church, Shadwell.

 From Shadwell, as well as from his lectureship, Mead was displaced at the Restoration of 1660.
-He obtained a lectureship at St Sepulchre's, Holborn, from which he was ejected by the Uniformity Act of 1662.
+He obtained a lectureship at St Sepulchre's, Holborn, from which he was ejected by the Act of Uniformity 1662.